A step change in flexibility training equipment

 Inexperienced exercisers often suffer problems relating to the hip and thigh muscles.
 The range of motion values allow users to see if and where flexibility may have to be improved, so that they are able to continue their activity.
 These values can be checked from time to time, just like any other fitness metric.

 After injury or surgery

 Passive static stretching is appropriate, and may be controlled by either therapist or patient.
-The exercises for the hip muscle groups are all available on the one piece of equipment.
+The exercises for hip muscle groups are all available on the same piece of equipment.
 By switching the ratchets off, the therapist can also perform PNF stretching and assisted/active range of motion exercises.
 In every case, the patient is in a supported and stabilised position.